MKhalusova/MKhalusova.github.io/_posts/2018-11-15-jupyter-tips-n-tricks.md

 Looking sharp! :)

 That's it for now!
 Hope you found something useful here.
-I'll be updating this post with new tricks when I discover them.
+I'll be updating this post with new tricks as I discover them.